Help us improve your experience.

 explicit

-The explicit statement is only used in Junos OS RPCs and cannot be included in custom RPCs.
+The explicit statement is only used in Junos OS RPCs.
+You cannot include this statement in custom RPCs.

 field and line

 The line and field statements define lines in the RPC’s formatted ASCII output and the fields within those lines.
-These statements can also be used with the picture statement to create a more structured table that defines strict column widths and text justification.
+You can also use these statements with the picture statement to create a more structured table that defines strict column widths and text justification.

 To define a line in the formatted ASCII output, include the line statement within the format statement.
 Within the line statement, include field statements that map the leaf nodes in the output tree to fields in the line.
 The field statement’s argument is the leaf identifier.
 Fields must be emitted in the same order as you defined the leaf statements.